goaver/api-integration/website/docs/check.md

 - <b>skipPersonalAccessCode (optional)</b> - This option will skip the enrollment step of asking the user to create their own personal access code to access their enrollment.
 NOTE: When this option is used, if the user is removed from the enrollment process for any reason (session timeout, error, exit, etc) they will be unable to re-access the enrollment without being provided a new access url from the API caller.
 See <a href="/docs/check#post-apicheckidaccesslink">Check Access Link</a> for more information on generating a new link.

+- <b>overrideThirdPartyIdentifier (optional)</b> - By default, only one check may be created per third party identifier.
+When set, this will allow multiple checks to be created with the given third party identifier.

 ##### Example Request
 ```
 {